-Veteran investors usually have a pretty good feel for selecting their holdings, having learned from both good and bad experiences.
+After having learned from both good and bad experiences, veteran investors usually are pretty good at picking stocks.
 In most cases, they’re just maintaining an existing portfolio, picking one stock at a time to replace another that’s no longer a worthy holding.
-It’s a journey, and can be taken slowly.
+It’s a slow-moving journey.

-Here’s a list of ten stocks to buy, hand-picked for their simplicity, but without the sacrifice of real opportunity.
-There’s palatable risk paired with respectable reward, and each name is easy to judge going forward.
+Here’s a list of ten stocks to buy, hand-picked for their simplicity, but without sacrificing real opportunity.
+These stocks combine palatable risk and respectable reward, and each name ‘s outlook is easy to predict.
 In no particular order …

 Walmart (NYSE:WMT) may not be the world’s very best-run retailer.
-But, being the biggest certainly helps offset some of the disadvantages of size.
-It can negotiate the best prices for inventory it sells, and its scale allows it to offer the best prices to its customers.
+But its status as the biggest retailer certainly helps offset some of the disadvantages of size.
+It can negotiate the best prices for inventory it sells, and its size allows it to offer the best prices to its customers.
 That sheer scale gives it a serious edge on any of its brick-and-mortar competitors.

-It’s even made a dent is the unchecked dominance Amazon.com (NASDAQ:AMZN) has historically enjoyed on the e-commerce front.
-Last quarter’s online sales for Walmart were up 37% year-over-year, sustaining a long streak of strong double-digit growth.
+It’s even made a dent in the unchecked dominance Amazon.com (NASDAQ:AMZN) has historically enjoyed on the e-commerce front.
+Last quarter’s online sales for U.S. Walmart were up 37% year-over-year, sustaining a long streak of strong double-digit-percentage growth.

 Bank of America (BAC)

 Big banks like Bank of America (NYSE:BAC) are generally more subject to economic cycles than smaller banks are.
 And, they’re also more sensitive to interest rate changes than smaller rivals… for better or worse.

 The advantages of size are still better than the downside though.
 For the same reason Walmart is one of the best stocks to buy for a new portfolio, BAC stock provides ideal exposure to the banking sector because it’s arguably the best-run of the largest banks.